 Application of the QCA Corporate Governance Code

-An explanation of the company’s business model and strategy, including key challenges in their execution (and how those will be addressed) is included on pages 5 to 21 of this Annual Report and Accounts for the year ended 31 December 2018.
+An explanation of the Company’s business model and strategy, including key challenges in their execution (and how those will be addressed) is included on pages 5 to 18.

 Maintain a Dynamic Management Framework

-The names of the current directors and the designation of those who are considered to be independent are set out on page 22 of this Annual Report.
-There were 5 Board meetings held during 2018 and each Director had an attendance record of [100%] during 2018.
+The names of the current directors and a note of those who are considered to be independent are set out on page 28.
+There were six Board meetings held during 2019 and each Director attended all meetings.

 Richard Hargreaves is the senior independent director and he is available to speak with shareholders concerning the corporate governance of the Company.
 The Company Secretary, Deepa Kalikiri is responsible for advising the Board on governance matters and ensuring that decisions of the Board in relation to governance matters are implemented.

 Appropriate training is also available to all directors to develop their knowledge and ensure they stay up to date on matters for which they have responsibility as a Board member.

 |7||Evaluate board performance based on clear and relevant objectives, seeking continuous improvement||This exercise is expected to be repeated by the Board in Q3 2020.